rhiasoni/INST-326-Final-Project/README.md

-In my final project, I will be using Spotify's API to see the most popular track and album for an artist.
+This final project for INST 326 uses the Spotify Web API to get the most popular track, album, and artist for any user on Spotify.
+The spotify module contains classes for interacting with the Spotify Web API and for modeling tracks, albums, and artists.